tonyjie/gpu_pangenome_layout_artifact/README.md

 ### Compare CPU and GPU-generated layout images by visual inspection
 For each chromosome, you can compare the CPU-generated and GPU-generated layout images by visual inspection from `images_cpu/` and `images_gpu/`.
 Human eyes are hard to tell the difference between them.
-GPU layouts show the same structural variants of the pangenomes, and provide all the information that genomcis researchers need from the pangenome layout.
+GPU layouts show the same structural variants of the pangenomes, and provide all the information that genomics researchers need from the pangenome layout.

-You can also validate the correctness of layout figures by compairing them to the [original algorithm paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10542513/) Fig. 2.
+You can also validate the correctness of layout figures by comparing them to the [original algorithm paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10542513/) Fig. 2.

 ## 3. Artifact Scripts to reproduce key results
 Artifact scripts are included in the current Github repo.